 You first felt the urge to set out on a trip of self-discovery when you read The Catcher in the Rye, our teenagehood’s anthem about the agitated chap who sold his typewriter and bought a train ticket straight to New York.
 But, you didn’t do it back then and now we’re not teenagers anymore and solo traveling is no longer unconventional.
-I mean, it’s 2019 and practically everyone I’ve met half-drunk at a bar kept talking about how empowering and all traveling alone can be… Apparently, solo travel has evolved into some sort of new-age mantra.
+I mean, it’s 2019 and practically everyone I’ve met half-drunk at a bar kept talking about how empowering and all traveling alone can be.
+Apparently, solo travel has evolved into some sort of new-age mantra.
 If you’re planning a solo trip to Rome, read on.

 So, that’s what you’ll be doing this summer, right?
 Ok my friend, before you buy this ticket to the Amazon jungle and unchain your heart once and for all, I suggest that you start with something lighter but always exciting!
 What about Rome?
 Oh, yes, the Italian capital is a playground for first-time solo travelers and full of experiences ready to be devoured like those yummy crusty pizzas and refreshing gelatos!
 Here are some tips for an unforgettable solo stay in the Eternal City!